-Jimmy Stobs enters his 11th season at the helm of the Barry men’s golf program.
-Emphasizing discipline and course management, he has taken the men’s golf program to the next level, achieving national prominence and winning the NCAA Division II Men’s Golf National Championship in only his sixth season as head coach in 2007.
+Jimmy Stobs enters his 12th season at the helm of the Barry men’s golf program.
+Emphasizing discipline and course management, he has taken the men’s golf program to the next level.
+Stobs' teams have achieved national prominence by winning NCAA Division II National Championships in 2007 and 2013.

 In 2010-11, Stobs coached the Buccaneers to the national tournament.
 Barry finished first in the Buccaneer Invitational.
 Though they took just one win, the squad finished in the top 10 in their 10 remaining tournaments, including five runner-up finishes in the St. Edward’s Invitational, the 2011 Southeastern Intercollegiate, the Bobcat Invitational (tie), the 2011 SSC Championship and the 2011 South Region Tournament.

 In 2009-10, the Bucs appeared in the NCAA DII national tournament for the second year in a row and the third time in four seasons.
-The Bucs won the Aflac/Cougar Invitational, the Shark Invitational and the Buccaneer Invitational.
-The wins in the Shark Invitational and the Buccaneer Invitational was the third in a row for the program.
+The Bucs won the Aflac/Cougar Invitational, the Shark Invitational and the Buccaneer Invitational -- the last two marking the third in a row at each event for the program.

 After earning second in the 2010 SSC tournament, the Bucs ripped through the South/Southeast Super Regional to win their first-ever regional title.
 The Bucs fired a combined 845 (283-281-281) to take first.
 After a slow start at the national championship, the Bucs played strong down the stretch to finish fourth overall.
 Stobs earned his second DII South Region Coach of the Year honor, while Chris Carlin earned First-Team All-America honors, and Victor Billskoog earned Second-Team All-America.
 Carlin, along with teammates Carlos Velez and Guillermo Pumarol, earned Scholar All-America honors, while Daniel Stapff was named the Barry Scholar-Athlete of the Year, SSC Scholar-Athlete of the Year, and the NCAA Elite 88 winner for DII Men's Golf.